vtquan/vtquan.github.io/_posts/2017-05-30-adding-a-new-page-to-fable-elmish-part-one.md

         [ str "This template is a simple application build with Fable + Elmish + React." ] ]
 ```

 The root function return the html that will be shown when the page is loaded.
+What you just did is changing the header to display "New Page" instead of "About Page"

 ### Setting up the Handlers